Designing Adaptive User Interfaces for mHealth Applications Targeting Chronic Disease: A User-Centered Approach: Stage One: Findings of the user survey

 Our survey reveals that the predominant methods of data collection include smartphone sensors (68\%) and wearable sensors (64\%) (see Table \ref{tab:surveyaspects}).
 The existing literature shows a pronounced focus on wearable sensors over smartphone sensors in mHealth applications targeting chronic diseases \cite{wang2023adaptive}.
 With the widespread adoption of smartphones, an increasing number of users prefer to use their smartphones for data collection rather than rely on other devices.
 In particular, no significant correlations were found between the data collection method and demographic variables.

-\subsection{Preferred level of involvement in the adaptation}
+\subsection{Preferred Level of Involvement in the Adaptation}

-The SLR found varied ways of the involvement of the user in the adaptation process.
-In the survey, we discovered that participants generally favoured a semi-automatic adaptation approach (54\%), which involves collaboration between the system and the end-users to achieve adaptation \citep{mukhiya2020adaptive, abrahao2021model}.
-On the contrary, only a small minority of participants (8\%) expressed a preference for a fully manual system, where users have complete control over the modification of specific UI elements to suit their needs \citep{Akiki2014}.
-The limited preference for fully manual systems suggests that users may find manual adaptation processes cumbersome or time-consuming, a sentiment that participants in the user study articulated and which was further corroborated by their feedback in the post-session survey.
-Fully manual systems may also require users to have a higher level of technical proficiency, which could be a barrier for some individuals, particularly those with limited technological literacy or cognitive abilities \cite{Akiki2014}.
+The SLR found varied ways of the involvement of the user in the adaptation process \cite{wang2023adaptive}.
+In the survey, we discovered that participants generally preferred a mixed-initiative adaptation approach (54\%), which involves collaboration between the system and the end-users to achieve adaptation \citep{mukhiya2020adaptive, abrahao2021model}.
+In contrast, only a small minority of the participants (8\%) expressed a preference for a fully manual system, where users have complete control over the modification of specific UI elements to suit their needs \citep{Akiki2014}.
+The limited preference for fully manual systems suggests that users may find manual adaptation processes cumbersome or time consuming, particularly those with limited technological literacy or cognitive abilities \cite{Akiki2014}.
 The SLR also indicated a lower preference for manual systems, which aligns with our survey findings.
-While significant research efforts have been dedicated to automatic systems, there has been a recent surge in interest in semi-automatic approaches \cite{wang2023adaptive}.
-No significant correlations are found between the level of involvement and demographic variables.
+Although significant research efforts have been dedicated to automatic systems, there has been a recent surge in interest in mixed-initiative adaptation \cite{wang2023adaptive}.
+No significant correlations are found between the level of involvement and demographic factors.